-Hello and welcome to Zero Hanger's coverage of Thursday's AFL Appeal Board hearing regarding St Kilda's Lance Collard and his use of a homophobic slur in a VFL match in March.
+Hello and welcome to Zero Hanger's coverage of Thursday's AFL Appeal Board hearing regarding St Kilda's Lance Collard and his alleged use of a homophobic slur in a VFL match in March.

 The Saints are contesting a nine-week suspension (two weeks suspended until the end of 2027) that was handed down by the Tribunal.